emiruz/1brc/README.md

 processing.
 Timing based on 4 cores.
 Best completion time is **6s**!
 ```
-gfortran -fopenmp -march=native -ffast-math -O3 -o 1brc 1brc_hash_mmap_openmp.f90
+gfortran-13 -fopenmp -march=native -ffast-math -O2 -o 1brc 1brc_hash_mmap_openmp.f90
 time ./1brc | wc -l

 8875

-real    0m6.270s
+real    0m5.712s
-user    0m18.014s
+user    0m20.291s
-sys     0m0.444s
+sys	    0m0.643s
 ```
+Above results with `integer, parameter :: parts = 8`
+on my 4 core laptop (hyper-threaded).
 I can see that the disk read speed is the bottleneck.
-The CPUs do not saturate, there is a high variance in timings and mmap seems to blocks if the number of threads is too high.
-I'm excited to repeat the test on better hardware.
+The CPUs do not saturate.
+Using gfortran-13 reduces the variance in runs greatly compared to gfortran-10.